Keycloak WebAuthn Passwordless with Passkeys

 - First-factor authentication (passwordless login)

-Starting with Keycloak version 26.4 passkey can be configured more easily as per the Keycloak documentation over here.
+Starting with Keycloak version 26.4, passkeys can be configured more easily as per the Keycloak passkey documentation.

 First, ensure that you are using a supported version of Keycloak.